asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ## Introduction

-Turtle graphics is a popular way for introducing programming to kids.
-Virtual turtles can be programmed to move around the screen.
+Turtle graphics is a popular way to teach programming.
+A drawing pen cursor (called the "turtle") can be programmed to move around the screen.
 The turtle draws lines as it moves.
-The "turtle" could look like the turtle animal, an arrow, or be invisibile.
-The user can write turtle programs that draw beautiful shapes and learn to program at the same time.
+You can write programs that draw beautiful shapes and learn to program at the same time.

-The original Turtle software was developed by Wally Feurzig and Seymour Papert in 1966.

 This tutorial only explains Python's turtle.py module.
 It does not explain the Python programming language.
+This guide assumes you know basic Python concepts: variables, operators, for loops, function calls, and random numbers.
+This guide assumes you have Python installed and are writing Python code using IDLE, Mu, Visual Studio Code, or some other code editor.

 ## Quickstart

-TODO - explain how to install python, run IDLE

-In IDLE, click on File > New File.
-Then enter the following:
+Let's write a program that draws a square.
+In a new file enter the following Python code:

 ```python
 from turtle import *